tramiNGY/holbertonschool-hbnb/part2/hbnb/README.md

 - GET /api/v1/amenities/<amenity_id> - Retrieve a specific amenity
 - PUT /api/v1/amenities/<amenity_id> - Update an amenity
 - DELETE /api/v1/amenities/<amenity_id> - Delete an amenity

+## Testing the API

+To ensure the reliability and correctness of the API, **unit tests** have been implemented using `unittest`.
+These tests cover all major functionalities, including resource creation, retrieval, updating, and deletion.

+### `Running the Tests`

+To run the test suite, use the following command in the root directory of your project:
+python -m app.tests.<file_name>

 ## AUTHORS
 - [Tra Mi NGUYEN](https://github.com/tramiNGY)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Badge](https://badgen.net/badge/icon/github?icon=github&label)